 - Under Recognized Cadres of HRH in Africa: Professionalizing the Social Service Workforce – Data and examples of the workforce in Africa, including recommendations for greater support

-The Alliance has held three annual symposia to bring attention to data and trends affecting the social service workforce.
-Alliance Symposia brings together diverse stakeholders to exchange knowledge and discuss ways to strengthen this workforce.
+The Alliance has held six annual symposia to bring attention to data and trends affecting the social service workforce.
+Alliance Symposia bring together diverse stakeholders to exchange knowledge and discuss ways to strengthen this workforce.
 View the full recordings, event summaries and presentations.

 - Case studies, stories and worker profiles that capture the efforts and successes of this workforce